dudgnskim/stat159-fa16/stat159-fall2016-project1/paper/paper.md

 8. git add . & git commit
 9. git push -u origin master

-In the end, I believe the error was caused because I created a README.md file on the github repository, but clearly it was not in my local repository.
+In the end, I believe the error arose because I created a README.md file on the github repository, but clearly it was not in my local repository.
 Since there exists a file on the github repo, which is updated by the local repo by _git push_ command, it was only natural for the program to get confused, and throw me the error with hint messages.

 #### **2.6.5.
 Most time-consuming part**